panqiincs/notes/linux/tlpi.md

 ### 26.3 The SIGCHILD Signal

 The SIGCHLD signal is sent to a parent process whenever one of its children terminates.

+## 27: PROGRAM EXECUTION

+## 28: PROCESS CREATION AND PROGRAM EXECUTION IN MORE DETAILS